 Categories

 It was also a year of some personal re-calibration.
 Sarah was working very hard on her career.
 I was stuck indoors a lot.
 Founding the institute took pretty much the entire year — so many group calls and 1-1 chats, so much stress, cajoling, etc. We also moved apartments — one floor higher.
 Mek, Ariel, and Drew spent 2-3 weeks with us over the summer, as did George a little while later.
 I visited DC and my cousin Robert in Charlottesville for 2 weeks.

-Now, it is 2022, You can see what I’m up to lately here, on my now page.
+Now — you can see what I’m up to lately here, on my now page.

+Categories